 Enjoyment - On the vineyard path between Sugiez and Môtier, visitors can sample the subtle Chasselas, fruity Pinot Noir and the Traminer and Fribourg specialities.
-These are the star grape varieties grown on this sun-drenched vineyards.
+These are the star grape varieties grown on this sundrenched vineyards.
 With its 150 hectares, Vully is the smallest of Switzerland's major winegrowing regions.
 Over Pentecost weekend, all winegrowers open their cellars to visitors.
 In September, Praz hosts the Vully Grape Harvest Festival.
-A visit to a winery is an interesting experience (advance booking required). >> CULINARY HERITAGE
+A visit to a winery is an interesting experience (advance booking required)."

+CULINARY HERITAGE

 Regional speciality - Vully Tart is part of the culinary heritage of Switzerland.
 This delicious tart is a must at regional festivals and it is extremely popular with a glass of white wine.
 Anni Simonet from Le Petit Château winery in Môtier, for example, serves freshly baked Vully Tart with a wine tasting or with an aperitif, speckled with bacon and caraway seeds or with caramelised sugar baked into the handmade 'love wells'.
-Visitors can buy Vully Tart at the Guillaume bakery in Sugiez. >> FOOD AND HIKE
+Visitors can buy Vully Tart at the Guillaume bakery in Sugiez. >>

+FOOD AND HIKE

-Gourmet country - The 'Route gourmande du Vully' (24 June 2023) and the 'Balade gourmande' (15 July 2023) walking tours are a must for anyone who loves food.
-A chance to take in the beautiful scenery and sample regional specialities like the famous Vully Tart.>>> GUIDED TOURS OF VULLY
+Gourmet country - The 'Route gourmandeduVully' (28 June 2025) and the 'Balade gourmande' (19 July 2025) walking tours are a must for anyone who loves food.
+A chance to take in the beautiful scenery and sample regional specialities like the famous Vully Tart.>>

+GUIDED TOURS OF VULLY

-À la carte - In just under two hours, expert guides share their impressive knowledge and a few anecdotes besides.
+Vully à la carte - In just under two hours, expert guides share their impressive knowledge and a few anecdotes besides.
 There is something for everyone, whether it is village architecture, the vineyard trail, the botanical trail or the historical trail.
 There is also the opportunity to visit the Celtic oppidum, the Vully sandstone caves and the World War II military bunker.
-The adventure is concluded with a glass of wine or a meal in a typical restaurant on Mont Vully - the ideal occasion to discuss burning questions about Vully with the guide. >> KEY DATES 558 B.C.
-First mention of Vully ('Vistilius') and first vines are cultivated by the Romans First correction of the Jura inshore waters, lake water level lowered by 2.5 m 2011 First intercantonal AOC winegrowing region (Fribourg and Vaud) 2019 Awarded the 'Prix d'encouragement de la Poste pour le sentier historique' IN NUMBERS Population: 4,452 inhabitants Languages: French 56%, German 30% Altitude: 431 m
+The adventure is concluded with a glass of wine or a meal in a typical restaurant on Mont Vully - the ideal occasion to discuss burning questions about Vully with the guide.>>

+KEY DATES

+558 B.C.
+First mention of Vully ('Vistilius') and first vines are cultivated by the Romans

+- 2011 First intercantonal AOC winegrowing region (Fribourg and Vaud) - 2019 Awarded the 'Prix d'encouragement de la Poste pour le sentier historique'

+IN NUMBERS

+Population: 4,433 inhabitants Languages: French 56%, German 30% Altitude: 431 m